 We randomly placed twelve pots of Ceanothus spinosus into two groups and treated them reclaimed water or distilled water.
 They were watered every three days (twice a week).
 We measured the rate of photosynthesis, stomatal conductance, and electron transport rate weekly.
 By the end of the third week, we pulled out the roots of each pot and counted the number of nodules on their roots.
 When we pulled out the roots at the end of third week, we did not find any nodules in either group.
 From the data, we can only conclude that there is no difference in the nodulation or photosynthetic rates between plants treated with reclaimed water and ones treated with distilled water.
 Therefore watering plants with reclaimed water does not do harm to the native vegetation, and can be encouraged for use in areas with stressful water conditions.

 De Leener, Erika; Gribble, Michael L.; Volkmar, Joshua D.; and Zhao, Luo J., "Impact of Reclaimed Water on Photosynthetic Performance in Green Bark Ceanothus (Ceanothus spinosus)" (2013).
-Pepperdine University, All Undergraduate Student Research.
+Pepperdine University, Featured Research.
 Paper 129.